BradenTink/SENG-637/a2/seng637-a2-team_7.md

 # 1) Introduction

-To increase our knowledge of software testing (and Java in particular), we are looking at Junit testing.
+To increase our knowledge of software testing (and Java in particular), we are looking at JUnit testing.
 This is a common technique to test Java code using the built-in functionality.
-The JFreeChart .jar files were provided for this assignment, and will be used as example classes for testing.
+The JFreeChart .jar files were provided for this assignment and will be used as example classes for testing.

 # 2) Detailed description of unit test strategy